Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Numerical Experiments

-MAML has received tremendous popularity in the past years for few-shot supervised learning and meta reinforcement learning.
-Recall the formulation of MAML in \eqref{pro:maml}.
-It is a special case of CSO \eqref{pro:ori} using the following mappings:

-\textbf{Remark.
-(Convergence of BSGD for MAML)} \textit{If the objective of MAML in \eqref{pro:maml} is weakly convex and $l_i$ is Lipschitz smooth in $w$ for any $i$, namely $g_\eta$ is Lipschitz continuous and $f_\xi$ is Lipschitz smooth, then Corollary \ref{cor:weakly_convex} implies BSGD converges to an $\eps$-stationary point of \eqref{pro:maml} with sample complexity $ \cO(\eps^{-6})$.
-This complexity, as we have also mentioned in the introduction, matches with the sample complexity of a recent algorithm for MAML discussed in~\citet{fallah2019convergence}, which additionally requires stochastic stepsizes and mini-batch of tasks (i.e., outer samples) at each iteration.}
+Figure \ref{fig:BSGD-Error-Plot} summarizes the performance of BSGD with different inner batch sizes and under different noise ratios for a given total number of samples.
+When the noise ratio $\sigma_2^2/\sigma_1^2$ increases, more inner samples are needed to achieve the same performance, as suggested by the theory.

-We take the widely used sine-wave few-shot regression task as an illustration.
-The goal is to train a model such that it can recover a new (unseen) sine-wave signal from only a few available data points.
-The sine wave is of the form $ y=a\cdot\sin(x+b) $ where $ (a,b) $ are undetermined parameters and $ x $ is set to be in the region $ [-5,5] $.
-In this experiment, we set $ \alpha = 0.01 $, $ l_i(w,D^i)=(Y^i-h_i(w,X^i))^2 $, where $D^i=(X^i,Y^i)$ and $h_i$ is a neural network consisting of $2$ hidden layers with $40$ nodes and using ReLU activation function between each layers.
+\paragraph{Model-Agnostic Meta-Learning (MAML)} We consider the widely used sine-wave few-shot learning.
+The goal is to find a good initialization model parameter such that the network could recover a new unseen sine wave using only a few available data points.

+The sine wave is of the form $y=a \mathrm{sin}(x+b)$ where $(a,b)$ are drawn from a task distribution.
+Recall the MAML formulation in \eqref{pro:maml}.
+In this experiments, we set $\alpha = 0.01$, $l_i(w,D^i) = (y^i-h_i(w,x^i))^2$, where $D^i = (x^i, y^i)$ is the data for the $i$-th task and $h_i$ is a neural network consisting of $2$ hidden layers with $40$ nodes and ReLU activation function between each layers.
+We evaluate the MAML objective via empirical objective obtained by empirical risk minimization.
-For a fixed total number of samples $ Q=10^7 $, we select the inner batch size $ m \in \{5, 10, 20, 50, 100\} $ and compare the performance of BSGD with first-order MAML (FO-MAML) \citep{finn2017model,fallah2019convergence}, where FO-MAML ignores the Hessian information when constructing the gradient estimator.
-Here we use the objective value as the measurement.
-Since the objective is analytically intractable, we evaluate the MAML objective via empirical objective obtained via empirical risk minimization:

-where the three sample sizes $ \hat{T} $, $ \hat{N} $ and $ \hat{M} $ are set to be 100, when computing the approximate loss function value, the sample tasks/data are selected randomly.
-We fine-tune the stepsizes for both BSGD and FO-MAML.
-Also, we compare the performances with Adam, which is applied in the original MAML paper \citep{finn2017model}, as for Adam, we use its default parameter settings in PyTorch for training.